github/docs/content/codespaces/codespaces-reference/security-in-codespaces.md

 ---
-title: Security in Codespaces
+title: Security in GitHub Codespaces
-intro: 'Overview of the {% data variables.product.prodname_codespaces %} security architecture, with guidelines to help you maintain security and minimize the risk of attack.'
+intro: 'Overview of the {% data variables.product.prodname_github_codespaces %} security architecture, with guidelines to help you maintain security and minimize the risk of attack.'
 miniTocMaxHeadingLevel: 3
 versions:
   fpt: '*'